Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Figure 5.45 and Figure 5.46 illustrate most of these properties.

+<-------------- multimodal context
+The diagram defines the in-memory record layout (swRecordLayoutVProp) for a single axis, partitioning four slots (COUNT = 4) into VALUE, LEFTDIFF, RIGHTDIFF and padding.
+It shows how LEFTDIFF and RIGHTDIFF offsets are derived dynamically at runtime, while FIXLEFTDIFF and FIXRIGHTDIFF provide static byte spans over the first two and last two slots respectively, guiding RTE marshalling for axis data.

+- Component hierarchy: a single AtomicSwComponentType “swRecordLayoutVProp” (or part of a CompositionSwComponentType) handling one axis’s record packing.
+- Ports & interfaces: one AbstractProvidedPortPrototype (e.g. AxisRecordPort) of a ClientServerInterface or DataInterface carrying an ApplicationCompositeDataType with element prototypes VALUE, LEFTDIFF, RIGHTDIFF.
+- Data flow: the SWC writes axis raw value then computes left/right differentials into the composite record; RTE transmits the packed record to consumers.
+- Key AUTOSAR concepts: ApplicationCompositeDataType and ApplicationCompositeElementDataPrototype, swRecordLayoutVProp mapping, COUNT property, AbstractProvidedPortPrototype, fixed vs. dynamic offsets.
+- Scenario: packaging sensor or actuator axis data (current point and deviations) into a standardized record for communication, diagnostics or logging. ---------------------->
 Figure 5.45: Values for swRecordLayoutVProp for individual axis

+<-------------- multimodal context
+This diagram illustrates how the swRecordLayoutVProp for a fixed axis is computed in AUTOSAR.
+It defines a starting OFFSET and a constant interval DIST (or equivalently 2^SHIFT) to calculate the position of each record element via the formula Value = OFFSET + n * DIST (or + n * 2^SHIFT).
+This ensures uniform spacing of sub-elements in memory or communication records.

+• Component hierarchy – No SW-Components or compositions are depicted; it concerns a single property prototype (swRecordLayoutVProp).
+• Ports & interfaces – No PPorts/RPorts or interfaces are shown.
+• Data flow – A mathematical pattern: each element index n maps to a position value by adding OFFSET plus n times DIST (or 2^SHIFT).
+• Key AUTOSAR concepts – swRecordLayoutVProp, fixed axis, OFFSET, DIST, SHIFT (power-of-two spacing).
+• Scenario – Specifies linear layout of record or array elements with uniform spacing for data mapping. ---------------------->
 Figure 5.46: Values for swRecordLayoutVProp for fixed axis

 [TPS_SWCT_01296] Different approaches of ASAM MCD-2MC and AUTOSAR with respect to SwRecordLayout (cid:100) ASAM MCD-2D specification (also known as A2L, resp.
 ASAP) uses keywords in record layouts where MSR/AUTOSAR uses the more generic approach specified here.
 It may happen that this generic approach cannot always be safely mapped to the A2L keywords.
 Therefore SwRecordLayoutV.category as well as SwRecordLayoutGroup.category can assist the conversion to the current A2L format. (cid:99)()